arubiales/Linear-and-Logistic-regression/README.md

 # Linear and Logistic Regressions

-In this repository we are going to explain in deep, the linear regression and the logistic regression.
+In this repository we are going to explain, the linear regression and the logistic regression.

 We are going to:
 1. Explain mathematically linear and logistic regression